 Unlike most stations in the central section of the London Underground Covent Garden does not have escalators.
 The platforms are reached via lifts or stairs (for the fit/foolhardy - there are 193 steps!)
 Because of this the station is often overcrowded and on Saturday afternoons becomes exit only.

-Interestingly the 0.16 mile journey from Leicester Square to Covent Garden with a Zone 1 fare (at time of writing £4.90) works out at over £30 per mile, one of the most expensive railway journeys in the country!
+Interestingly the short journey from Leicester Square to Covent Garden with a Zone 1 fare (at time of writing £4.90) works out at over £30 per mile, one of the most expensive railway journeys in the country!

 |A Piccadilly Line 73ts train waits to depart|